You'll Make Me

 Anon scratched his head a little.
 It was not anything out of the ordinary, he thought.

 The two of them walked for a while, looking at the bananas and the treatment they were given.
-There was always something to be done or to be had, and a great resource of support was mamonopower.
+There was always something to be done or to be had, and a great resource of support was monster-power.
 Weretigers, Minotaurs, Soldier Beetles… Even Trolls would help with hard labor, especially since they had a supernatural resistance to the thick poison the plants and soil had to constantly be moistened with in order to avoid the plague of pests.
 An entire harvest could be lost easily if not for the thick, purple insecticide that bespattered over the ground as it dripped from the leaves.
 Growing human bananas did not have an alternative around it, any use of mana would defeat the purpose by mutating the fruit into something else.

 However hazardous the working conditions were, a general attitude of contentment was had all over the field.
 The mutual support between the girls and the men made their labor that much more tolerable.
 Anon quickly went over the bunkhouses and shacks where everyone lived, some separate and some in shared affinity.
 Markets would settle, and women would have food to sell every break.
-Even if the pay was low, things had taken a brighter turn for the regular José, and strikes had decreased since mamono showed up.
+Even if the pay was low, things had taken a brighter turn for the regular José, and strikes had decreased since monstergirls showed up.
 Their immediate empathy with the rights that no one else seemed to provide these men made them happy.
 Just having a Holstaur apply bandages over their bruises made it well worth it for them.

 The wonder of every sight did not go over Forrester.
 Every step of the way he was marveled by something, and Anon would follow with an explanation.
 The enthusiasm managed to rub its way to some of the field workers they happened to pass by, even they could tell the American was excited.